King's Indian Defence: Averbakh Variation: 5.Be2 0-0 6.Bg5

-Black often repels the bishop with ...h6 giving them the option of a later g5, though in practice this is a weakening move.
-White has various ways to develop, such as Qd2, Nf3, f4 or even h4.
-However, Black obtains good play against all of these development schemes.
+Black often repels the bishop with 6...h6 giving them the option of a later ...g5, though in practice this is a weakening move.
+White has various ways to develop, such as Qd2, Nf3, f4, or even h4.
+Black obtains good play, however, against all of these development schemes.

 The old main line in this begins with 6...c5 (which keeps the long diagonal open).

-However, 6...Nbd7 and 6...Na6 (Judit Polgár's move) are also seen.
+Also seen are 6...Nbd7 and 6...Na6 (Judit Polgár's move).

-It is possible that the Averbakh System (of the Modern Defense) can transition to the Averbakh Variation of the King's Indian Defence.
+It is possible that the Averbakh System (of the Modern Defence) can transition to the Averbakh Variation of the King's Indian Defence.

 Four Pawns Attack: 5.f4

 The Four Pawns Attack continues with 3.Nc3 Bg7 4.e4 d6 5.f4 0-0 6.Nf3.
 This is the most aggressive method for White, and was often seen in the 1920s.
 With their fifth move, White erects a massive centre at the price of falling behind in development.
 If Black can open the position, White may well find themselves overextended.
 From this 6...c5 is the main line.